domRiddle/ASF/V3-Migration.md

 ## Complete migration guide

+ASF V2 **could** in theory upgrade itself to ASF V3 automatically, as there are no breaking changes in terms of configs or general usage, but intentionally this **won't happen**, as V3 is a major replacement and I want everybody to carefully proceed with a manual upgrade in order to ensure that everything works fine for them.

+Luckily for you, like pointed above, installation/migration guide is very easy.
+Just follow points below:

 - Install **[.NET Core prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md)** for your machine.
 - Download OS-specific ASF package for your machine, such as `win-x64` for 64-bit Windows.
 - Unpack downloaded archive into new location.